- 1 Why Microsoft Edge In The First Place?

 The latter is gaining popularity with Windows 10, as it is the default browser on the Operating System.
 And web security is very important on every web browser as people can pick up negative benefits from it.
 So this guide will help you walk through the entire topic.

 About Microsoft Edge

-If you have updated your systems and laptops to the new Windows 10, then the Microsoft Edge browser would be set as your default.
+If you have updated your computer to the new Windows 10, then the Microsoft Edge browser would be set as your default.
 Internet Explorer is on its way to unpopularity, with new web browsers coming in.
-Microsoft Edge aims to give you high security and with their priorities set, it is making a mark in the web world.
-Microsoft edge is a universal application that runs in sandbox mode.
+Microsoft Edge aims to give you high security and with their priorities set, it is making a mark on the web.
+Microsoft edge is a universal browser that runs in sandbox mode.

-This term basically refers to the security that maintains an atmosphere where the app cannot harm or make any other software.
-And so while the browser runs on your system, the security and stability of both Operating system and your desktop or laptop is present.
+This term basically refers to the security that maintains an environment where the app cannot harm or make any other software.
+And so while the browser runs on your system, the security and stability of both the Operating system and your computer or laptop is present.

-So, guys, this was all about the security system of Microsoft Edge, and now let us know how you can trust whether a website on Microsoft edge.
+So, guys, this was all about the security system of Microsoft Edge, and now let us show you how you can know whether to trust a website on Microsoft edge.

-Tips To know whether to trust a Website on Microsoft Edge
+Tips To know On whether to trust a Website on Microsoft Edge

 One of the major parts of cybersecurity is website security check.
 So here are a few tricks and tips that will help you check if the visited websites are safe and secure.